generic-account/generic-account.github.io/README.md

 There are countless other variables that could impact the results of this experiment, from the language pair to the dataset size and the training time, plus a whole range of model hyperparameters.
 While the benefit of morphological tokenization to Esperanto transformer models may be relatively small, it is entirely possible that morphological tokenization would yield better results when applied to English or German, even though it would be harder to program such tokenizers for less regular languages.
 Additionally, it’s likely that the morphological tokenization has some effect, good or bad, on the final BLEU scores, but that we were not able to uncover it with our limited resources.
 Perhaps training more models or training them for longer would unveil some different BLEU upper-bound.
 In addition to this there are many hyperparameters, high-level knobs and levers we can tweak when training the models, which may affect the effectiveness of morphological tokenization.
 Without more experimentation, it’s not possible to know.

 One particular weakness of our algorithm is that we only extract a small amount of the easily accessible semantic content of words, limited to mostly stripping off affixes and endings along with identifying special words and letting a BPE tokenizer handle the rest.
 In reality, these simple patterns are quickly picked up by a BPE tokenizer, which we can see in the few example sentences above.
 The BPE tokenizer learned pronouns, some endings, and even an affix ("mal", meaning "not").
 More complex words or very irregular words are exactly those which we would likely get the most benefit out of by morphologically tokenizing, but our algorithm collapses them all to "ROOT" (in the case of very irregular words), or combines all "ROOT" tags into one single "ROOT" for the BPE tokenization step (in the case of large compound words).
 One specific future experiment or series of experiments could focus on these difficult compound words and irregular forms, maximally accurately morphologically segmenting them and making minimal use of the BPE tokenizer.

+This project is not only a culmination of over 2 months of work, but also represents the perfect intersection of my interests in computer science, math, and linguistics, topics that I hope to study in college and the future.
+It has taught me that in these studies and everywhere else, I must always be vigilant to check my own biases and intuition against empirical data and facts, and I will carry these lessons wherever I go.

 ---
 We would like to thank Marco Cognetta for his amazing help and guidance throughout this project.
 Without him, this likely would not have been possible.